“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

 Should you have any queries please contact the International Team on +44 (0) 1204 903110 or email firstname.lastname@example.org

-You’ll experience a diverse range of teaching methods, designed to complement each other and help you achieve the course’s intended learning outcomes.
-You’ll attend lectures, seminars, workshops and lab sessions – but we also expect you to support this with significant independent reading and investigation, as well as completing seminar-related work and preparing for workshops, presentations and group discussions.
+You'll experience a diverse range of teaching methods designed to complement each other and help you achieve the course's intended learning outcomes.
+You'll attend lectures, seminars, workshops and lab sessions.
+We'll also expect you to undertake significant independent reading and investigation, complete seminar-related work and prepare for workshops, presentations and group discussions.
 Some modules will require you to follow up taught sessions by using online resources and completing complementary tasks.

-Assessment methods are also varied, allowing you to demonstrate your learning in a range of ways.
+Assessment methods are also varied, allowing you to demonstrate your learning in various ways.
 For example, module assessments may require you to complete reports, essays, presentations, literature reviews, or review journal articles, write up laboratory tasks, complete short question and answer sessions relating to statistical analysis, and present reflective journals.